 For example, they knew

 These insights combined are the setup for a killer ongoing campaign for reactivating customers and stimulating reorders.
+This became the basis of Native’s retention tactics.

 Now, as part of the P&G family, Native is sold on Amazon, but before the acquisition deal happened, Ali had talked about the benefits of being DTC instead.